Slamy/Wiki_MiSTer/Selecting-Input-Devices.md

+# What USB controllers can I use with MiSTer?

 Most USB controllers that support HID will work with MiSTer.

 There are some known issues with some famous brands which may be worth being aware of, in order to select the best options for your own preferences.